Irish Association for Emergency Medicine: Constitution 2022

 4.1.
-The Annual Subscription, which differs by membership type, shall be determined at the Annual General Meeting of the Association on the recommendation of the Honorary Treasurer and will become liable for full payment on 1st January of the
+The Annual Subscription, which differs by membership type, shall be determined at the Annual General Meeting of the Association on the recommendation of the Honorary Treasurer and will become liable for full payment on 1st January of the subscription year.

 4.2.
 The Association may levy additional fees in response to particular contingencies.
 Such a levy will be recommended by the Executive Committee but will require approval of the membership at an Extraordinary or Annual General Meeting.

 Visitors may be invited by the officers of the Association to attend meetings and take part in discussions but are not entitled to vote.

 6.1.
 Full membership is available to a doctor who holds a substantive post as a Consultant in either Emergency Medicine or Paediatric Emergency Medicine, in either a public or private hospital in Ireland; to a doctor who is listed on the Medical Council (Ireland) Specialist Register in the division of Emergency Medicine; or to a doctor who is listed on the Medical Council (Ireland) Specialist Register in the division of Paediatrics and is working in the field of Paediatric Emergency Medicine.

 Full members are entitled to attend all meetings of the General Membership, Annual General and Extraordinary General Meetings of the Association and take part in discussions.
 They have full voting rights in all matters decided by vote at Annual, Extraordinary and General meetings of the Association.